archlinux/archlinux-keyring/.gitlab/issue_templates/New Packager Key.md

 ## Details

-- Username: <!-- Add the @-prefixed username -->
+- Username: <!-- MODIFY: Add the @-prefixed username -->
-- PGP key ID: <!-- Add the "long format" key ID of the new PGP public key here -->
+- PGP key ID: <!-- MODIFY: Add the "long format" key ID of the new PGP public key here -->
-- Sponsors: <!-- Add the @-prefixed usernames of the sponsors -->
+- Sponsors: <!-- MODIFY: Add the @-prefixed usernames of the sponsors -->
-- Application: <!-- Add link to application, if this is the key of a new packager, else remove -->
+- Application: <!-- MODIFY: Add link to application, if this is the key of a new packager, else remove -->
-- Results: <!-- Add link to results of application, if this is the key of a new packager, else remove -->
+- Results: <!-- MODIFY: Add link to results of application, if this is the key of a new packager, else remove -->

 <!--
 NOTE: Attach the above information as a clearsigned document to this ticket.